jeremy-washam/tunetracker/README.md

 # Platform Client

 For this lab, I built a movie review website called Film Finder.
-* My original client (from lab 4) is deployed here: [Film Finder v1](http://jeremywasham-lab4-filmfinder.surge.sh/)
+* My original client (from lab 4) is deployed here: [v1](http://jeremywasham-lab4-filmfinder.surge.sh/)
-* The updated frontend (for lab 5, now linked to my deployed heroku api) is here [Film Finder v2](http://jeremywasham-filmfinder-v2.surge.sh/)
+* The updated frontend (for lab 5, now linked to my deployed heroku api) is here [v2](http://jeremywasham-filmfinder-v2.surge.sh/), this one is somewhat outdated now that I've added auth (it won't let you create a new post) but I figured I'd keep the link here anyway.
+* And finally, the finished product, the working frontend with authentication: [Film Finder](http://jeremywasham-filmfinder-final.surge.sh/)

-Below you can find my original description for lab 4, as well as a summary of the frontend changes I made to go along with lab 5.
+Below you can find my original description for lab 4, a summary of the changes I made to go along with lab 5, and a summary of the authentication stuff that I added in SA8.

+(Note: I tagged these three versions as v1, v2, and v3, corresponding to each of the 3 assignments - this is somewhat confusing since my platform api is only tagged with v1 and v2, which technically go with v2 and v3 of the platform client).

 ## Lab 4 Overview